-Figure 3 reports the sentence counts of each category.
-This figure shows that earlier in our sample, DEI sentences are predominately related to employment and compensation.
-However, the number of sentences related to these categories remains steady, whereas there is a substantial increase in DEI sentences related to corporate governance and, more drastically, workplace culture.
-Figure 3 shows that these two topics dominate much of the DEI discussion towards the end of our sample.
-This may reflect firms' discussions of how culture and governance mechanisms foster a more inclusive workplace following the #MeToo and Black Lives Matter movements.
-Discussion of compensation and employment practices are likely less germane to these events, as they reflect general purpose governance practices.
+substantial increase occurs in DEI sentences related to corporate governance and, more drastically, workplace culture.
+Figure 3 shows these two topics dominate much of the DEI discussion toward the end of our sample.
+This observation may reflect firms' discussions of how culture and governance mechanisms foster a more inclusive workplace following the #MeToo and Black Lives Matter movements.
+Discussion of compensation and employment practices are likely less germane to these events, because they reflect general purpose governance practices.